Accept your full 100% responsibility for love

 When you blame someone, that person may be 100% responsible, but so what?
 Pointing over there doesn’t change a thing.
 When you blame, you throw away your power.
 You make yourself a victim and destroy your ability to take effective action.

 Look at any relationship you have that isn’t working.
 Notice that you have not accepted the person exactly the way that person is.
 Instead of making sure the person feels loved and appreciated, you have been judgmental and critical.
-You may have been controlling or hanging on.
 That person then got hurt, put up his or her walls of protection, and gave it back to you.

 Take a few moments now and find your full 100% responsibility for the problem.
 You may need to stretch to do this, but it will be well worth your effort.
 This is the key to resolving your situation.

-Sometimes, we may end up with someone who has a very destructive nature.
+Sometimes, we may end up in a relationship with someone who is very destructive and controlling.
 When this happens, our role may be nothing more than staying in a relationship that we shouldn’t be in.
 Even in a situation like this, we have something to do with the problem.

 Life only works in the areas where you take responsibility for the result.
 When you blame, you lose your power.
 You make yourself a victim and become unable to produce the result you want.
 This is true in every area of life.